patrickbryantlab/patrickbryantlab.github.io/about.markdown

 ---
 layout: page
-title: About
+title: Team
 ---

 # We build the technology of the future.

-Using the latest AI, it is possible to predict the structure of proteins from sequence information.
-We have taken this one step further to enable the structure prediction of interacting proteins.
-With reinforcement learning, we can assemble these interactions into large complexes consisting of up to 30 proteins.
+Now, it is possible to predict the structure of proteins and protein complexes directly from sequence information.
 \
+However, how to use these new tools in the best way is not clear.
+What we really want to predict is not protein structure, but function.
+To be perfectly honest, we rather want to design new functions.
 \
-Although the problem of protein structure is within our grasp, the interaction partners of proteins are difficult to study.
-Indeed, not only proteins but many nucleic acids and other biological molecules interact with proteins and so do pharmaceuticals.
-Using advanced deep learning, we are developing methods to illuminate these interactions.
-From the trained models, we can extract insights that can be used to design new molecules for different biotechnological applications.
+Almost everything that happens in a cell is a result of a protein interaction.
+Proteins interact with each other to form complexes, with a myriad of molecules for signalling and regulation and with substrates to catalyse enzymatic reactions.
 \
-\
-We aim to create a universal molecular framework, where any molecule can be predicted.
-With this technology, the design of new molecules will be possible at the click of a button – for any application.
+Protein function is therefore directly linked to protein interactions.
+We are developing tools - and applying them - to design and study protein interactions for diverse applications.
+Today we can bind <1% of human proteins, let's make this 10% - together.

 # Location
 We are located at [SciLifeLab](https://www.scilifelab.se) and affiliated to [Stockholm University at the Department of Molecular Biosciences, The Wenner-Gren Institute](https://www.su.se/department-of-molecular-biosciences-the-wenner-gren-institute/)